This is a hopeful time. With more and more people getting the vaccine, we can all look forward to a return to a more normal way of life.

 Here are some of the latest facts from Lowell General Hospital’s Infectious Diseases doctors:

 Three vaccines have received Emergency Use Authorization (EUA) from the Food and Drug Administration (FDA).
 Vaccines from Moderna and Pfizer received authorization in December 2020 and a vaccine by Johnson & Johnson (Janssen) became available in late February 2021.
-The Pfizer vaccine is available at Lowell General Hospital's MVP site.
+The Pfizer vaccine is available at Lowell General Hospital's Chest and Immunization Center.

 The J&J/Janssen vaccine requires one dose while Pfizer and Moderna are given in two doses.
 Pfizer’s vaccine doses are given 21 days apart and Moderna’s vaccine doses are given 28 days apart.